Bruno Fernandes agent shares Man Utd contract photo ahead of €55m move | Goal.com

 Solskjaer is also keen to add a striker to his squad before Friday’s deadline after admitting his side is short of goals.

-The departures of Romelu Lukaku and Alexis Sanchez last summer left the club light on attacking numbers anyway, but the situation was made worse when England international Marcus Rashford was ruled out for for several weeks with a double stress fracture.
+The departures of Romelu Lukaku and Alexis Sanchez last summer left the club light on attacking numbers anyway, but the situation was made worse when England international Marcus Rashford was ruled out for for several weeks with a double stress fracture in his back.

 That leaves Anthony Martial and teenagers Mason Greenwood and Tahith Chong as the club’s only fit strikers.